iamgini/ansible-collection-demo-roles-modules/README.md

 ## Sharing Collection to Ansible Galaxy

-Always contribute back to the community !
+Contribute back to the community !

 You can use either the GUI method (browsing the Zip file and upload to Ansible Galaxy) or the CLI method with API token.